Aakash6060/ci-cd-practice/README.md

 # CI/CD Demo Repo

-This is a demo repository to showcase GitHub Actions with Super-Linter.
+This repository is a demo to showcase GitHub Actions with Super-Linter.

+## Features

+- GitHub Actions
+- Super-Linter
+- Pull Request Workflow